GhostOps77/click-repl/docs/source/documentation/internal_commands.rst

    .. note::

-        You need to raise :exc:`~click_repl.exceptions.ExitReplException` anywhere from your code to exit out of the repl.
+        You need to raise :exc:`~click_repl.exceptions.ExitReplException` anywhere from your code to exit out of the REPL.

 System Commands
 ---------------

-click-repl also allows shell escape to run underlying system's shell commands by using it's specified prefix in repl (Default: ``!``).
+click-repl also allows shell escape to run underlying system's shell commands by using its specified prefix in the REPL (Default: ``!``).

 .. code-block:: shell